GOLDEY BEACOM COLLEGE

 Park Place South, Park Place North and 223 West High

 All three of these four-story, multi-use buildings feature either luxury apartments or student apartments, situated above core and shell retail space on the first floor.
-Combined, these buildings offer 57 luxury one and two-bedroom apartments, as well as 33 student apartments.
+Combined, these buildings offer 57 luxury one and two-bedroom apartments as will as 33 student apartments.
 Unique amenities found in the luxury apartments include details such as French doors, patios with fire pits, outdoor balconies and outstanding views of new outdoor public spaces.

 57 North Main